Indigenous Peoples

 How do we engage with Indigenous Peoples?

-We are focused on meaningful engagement with Indigenous communities, promoting sustainable development, mutual respect, and long-term success.
+We are focused on meaningful engagement with Indigenous communities, grounded in sustainable development, mutual respect, and long-term success.

-We adopt and apply engagement and consultation processes that seek to ensure the meaningful participation of Indigenous communities in decision-making that is consistent with their traditional decision-making protocols and governance processes.
+We adopt and apply engagement and consultation processes that seek to ensure the meaningful participation of Indigenous communities in decision-making that is consistent with their traditional engagement protocols and governance processes.

 What is our approach to resettlement?

-We seek to avoid involuntary resettlement wherever possible.
-Where it is unavoidable, we follow the principles of International Finance Corporation (IFC) Performance Standard 5: Land Acquisition and Involuntary Resettlement.
+We seek to avoid involuntary resettlement whenever possible in alignment with good practice as articulated in International Finance Corporation (IFC) Performance Standard 5: Land Acquisition and Involuntary Resettlement.
+Performance Standard 5 applies to both physical displacement, which is the

 How do we work to protect cultural heritage and learn from local knowledge?